mrbusche/backseatfan.com/_posts/2011-02-14-nba-all-stars-on-the-cleveland-show.md

   </p>

   <p>
-    The Best part of the whole show, &#8220;See, LeBron really doesn't hate Cleveland&#8221;
+    The Best part of the whole show, "See, LeBron really doesn't hate Cleveland"
   </p>

   <p>